Wormhole-X-Treme/Wormhole-X-Treme-Worlds/README.txt

-    '/wxw setspawn' - Set spawn of current world to current location. - wxw.admin.setspawn '/wxw create [args]' - Create new world with specified args. - wxw.admin.create '/wxw spawn' - Go to spawn of current world. - wxw.spawn
+    '/wxw setspawn' - Set spawn of current world to current location. - wxw.admin.setspawn '/wxw create [args]' - Create new world with specified args. - wxw.admin.create '/wxw spawn' - Go to spawn of current world. - wxw.spawn '/spawn' - Go to spawn of current world. - wxw.spawn

 Config.xml options with defaults:
     serverOptionPermissions - Enable or disable Permissions plugin support.
 Default: true serverOptionOpsBypassPermissions - Ops bypass Permissions plugin access checks.
 Default: true serverOptionHelp - Enable or disable Help plugin support.
-Default: true
+Default: true serverOptionSpawnCommand - Enable or disable '/spwawn' command.
+Does not disable '/wxw spawn'.
+Default: false

 World configuration files are stored in xml, and are able to be edited by player, though it is not recommended.